Karlshamn: Transport

+Road

 The bikepath network of Karlshamn is gradually expanding, connecting the localities Mörrum-Svängsta-Asarum-Karlshamn.
 The road network is mostly covered by tarmac.
 The European trunk road E22 transverses the municipality, and the national road 29 connects the port to the province Småland in the north.

+Rail

 The railroad "Blekinge kustbana", electrified in 2006, connects the towns of the region with trains every hour.

+Port

 The port in Stilleryd is number six in Sweden as related to tonnes of cargo, is the largest and deepest in southeast Sweden and has a regular ferry service with Klaipėda in Lithuania.